| today's

 discussion would simply amend that ordinance and

+fund it.
 The amendment would make the

 ordinance more restrictive with language